Common Mistakes to Avoid When Mastering in the Box

 Load REFERENCE on your master bus, drag in your favorite reference tracks, and instantly compare the tonal balance, punch, and stereo width of your track.
 Use the level match feature to account for any level discrepancies, then watch the Trinity Display for tips on how to make your track sound more like the references.

-Create up to five bands to focus on different frequency ranges.
-If the level line moves above the centre line, the original track has more of that frequency range than the reference.
+If the white level line moves above the centre line, the original track has more of that frequency range than the reference.
 If the level line falls below the centre line, the original track has less of that frequency range that the reference

-You’ll also see purple punch dots pulsating in each band.
-If the punch dots move toward the level line, the original track is more compressed than the reference.
+You’ll also see punch dots pulsating across the frequency spectrum.
+If the punch dots move toward the central 0dB line, the original track is more compressed than the reference.
 If the punch dots move toward the level line, the original track is less compressed than the reference.

 Avoid making these five common mistakes when mastering in the box and you’ll be well on your way to cutting radio-ready records.